Korean martial arts: Taekkyon/Taekkyeon

-The survivance of Song Deok-gi, the last Taekkyon Master of the Joseon dynasty secured the transmission of the art: Taekkyon joined the list of Important Intangible Cultural Properties of Korea No. 76" on June 1, 1983.
-It is one of two Korean martial art which possesses such a classification.
-In November 2011 Taekkyon was recognized on the UNESCO's Intangible World Heritage Art list, becoming the first martial art recognized by UNESCO.
+Taekkyon is acknowledged as one of the oldest martial arts of Korea.
+Song Deok-gi was the last Taekkyon Master of the Joseon dynasty.

+On June 1, 1983, Taekkyon was made the Important Intangible Cultural Properties of Korea No. 76 by the South Korean government.
+It is one of two Korean martial arts which possesses such a classification.
+In November 2011, Taekkyon was recognized on the UNESCO's Intangible World Heritage Art list.